Neanderthal: Population

 Like modern humans, Neanderthals probably descended from a very small population with an effective population—the number of individuals who can bear or father children—of 3,000 to 12,000 approximately.
 Neanderthals maintained this low population, proliferating weakly harmful genes due to the reduced effectivity of natural selection.
-Archaeological evidence suggests that the initial Cro-Magnon population was 10 times higher than Neanderthals.
+Archaeological evidence suggests that the initial Cro-Magnon population was approximately 10 times higher than Neanderthals.

 Compared to Cro-Magnons, Neanderthals may have been at a demographic disadvantage due to a lower fertility rate, a higher infant mortality rate, or a combination of the two.
 In a sample of 206 Neanderthals, based on the abundance of young and mature adults in comparison to other age demographics, about 80% of them above the age of 20 died before reaching 40.
 This high mortality rate was probably due to their high-stress environment.
 Infant mortality was estimated to have been very high for Neanderthals, about 43% in northern Eurasia.

+Ontogeny and life history

+Neanderthal brain size at birth was similar to modern humans and constrained by the same obstetric factors; mothers giving birth to infants with heads too large to pass through the birth canal would be selected against.
+Growth in brain volume occurred at a faster pace in Neanderthal infants than in modern human infants, but growth of the brain did not reach completion earlier in Neanderthals than in modern humans owing to the larger brain size of the former.
+The rate of incisor crown formation in Neanderthals is also indicative of an accelerated pattern of life history relative to modern humans.

+Estimates of the age at weaning of Neanderthals vary.
+Barium levels in the enamel of a Belgian Neanderthal tooth from Scladina suggest a weaning age of 1.2 years.
+Trace element analysis of a Neanderthal tooth from Payre suggests that weaning occurred at about 2.5 years of age.